TANGO-Project/cryptsdc/README.md

 # cryptdsdc
-&copy; University of Leeds 2018
+&copy; James Dyer and University of Leeds 2018

-Crypto library for uropean Project TANGO (http://tango-project.eu).
+Crypto library for European Project TANGO (http://tango-project.eu).

 ## Description
 This C++ library provides symmetric cryptographic algorithms which produce ciphertexts that may be computed on.
 Each algorithm is implemented by two classes: an Encrypter, which implements the key generation and encryption algorithms, and Decrypter, which implements the decryption algorithm.